Using Custom Textures

 What Are Custom Textures?

-When you first enable Custom Textures, the system automatically creates the folder structure:
+When you first enable Custom Textures, the system automatically creates the following folder structure:

 Custom Textures/